patrickwalczak/Trading-App/README.md

-Currently, my new React project is being built here!
+My new React project is being built here!